-A pattern has to be designed to facilitate moulding and ensure good quality castings.
+A moulding pattern has to be designed to facilitate moulding and ensure good quality castings.
 The quality of the castings produced depends on the design of the pattern, its material and construction.
-A poor casting may result from a good pattern due to various other factors but a poor pattern would never make a good casting.
+A poor casting may result from a good pattern due to various other factors but a poor moulding patterns would never make a good casting.

-The design of the pattern depends upon the shape and complexity of the casting, the material of the costing and of the pattern, the type of moulding adopted and the number of castings to be produced.
+The design of the moulding patterns depends upon the shape and complexity of the casting, the material of the costing and of the pattern, the type of moulding adopted and the number of castings to be produced.

 1. Loose pattern

 2. Gated pattern

 3. Match plate patterns

 5. Pattern devices